 Do I need a referral from my Doctor to come see you?

-In the state of Texas, Physical Therapist are required to have a referral or a script for treatment, but are able to provide evaluations without one.
+In the state of Texas, Physical Therapist are required to have a referral or a script for treatment lasting greater than 10 business days, and are able to provide evaluations without one.
 We recommend obtaining a referral from your physician so there are no barriers to move forward with your treatment.
-Referrals can be obtained from Physicians (MD or DO), OBGYN’s, Certified Nurse Midwifes, Physician Assistants, Chiropractors, and Nurse Midwives.
+Referrals can be obtained from Physicians (MD or DO), OBGYN’s, Certified Nurse Midwifes, Physician Assistants, Chiropractors, and Nurse Midwives (CNM).